fedeizzo/ParticleSwarmOptimization-OpenMPI/report/05-DevOps.md

 ![Container pull worflow](./images/container_pull.png){ width=450px }{#fig:container-pull}

 ### OpenMPI communication
-Normally the OpenMPI communication between different processes is not compatible with sandbox systems like udocker, some additional steps are required to do that:
+Normally the OpenMPI communication between different processes is not compatible with sandbox systems like docker and udocker, consequentially some additional steps are required to do that:

 * the OpenMPI version installed inside the container must match the version used by the host;
 * the executed container must share environment variables with the host, in particular the one that points to the dynamic library of OpenMPI.